tomtharum/eleventy-kickstart-blog/src/content/posts/bestkdb.md

 keys and the programmable rotatary knob which is a little fancy extra suprise.
 This board has great per-key RGB.
 But one thing that pull this back is the ergonomics which is not great because of the high profile of the board so you may need to buy a wrist wrest.

+The Best Keyboard for Programming and Coding

+   EPOMAKER AK84S

+   Pros:

+ - Great Keycaps
+ - Bluetooth and Wired
+ - Long Battery Life
+ - Great Ergonomics
+ - Hotswappable

+   Cons:

+ - Mac layout
+ - Pay more for alluminium frame